Backblaze/boardwalk/CONTRIBUTING.md

 Automated tests are run with `make test`.

 Automated tests should be developed for cases that clearly improve Boardwalk's reliability, user and developer experience.
-Otherwise there is no specific enforcement of test coverage.
+Otherwise, there is no specific enforcement of test coverage.

 ### Versioning